 Philosophy A Level

-Philosophy encourages you to think about the big questions in life and demands the construction of logical arguments to justify answers.
-Philosophy involves an analysis of key theories about why we are here, how we can be happy and how we can claim to know anything at all.
-Philosophers come from all sorts of backgrounds as philosophy underpins all subjects.
-Therefore those interested in Maths and Science are as attracted to Philosophy as those interested in History and Politics.
+Do you enjoy discussing the big questions in life such as why we are here, how happiness can be achieved and what is true knowledge?
+Philosophy encourages the discussion of such questions and asks us to construct logical arguments to justify our answers.
+Philosophers come from all sorts of backgrounds as philosophy underpins every single subject.
+Therefore those interested in Maths and Science are as attracted to Philosophy as those interested in History, Politics and Religious Studies.
 To succeed in this subject you need to be someone who enjoys thinking, writing and working things through to a logical conclusion.

 Future Career Opportunities

 Candidates considering studying Politics, Philosophy and Economics at Oxford should consider this course.
 Philosophy appeals to all employers as it encourages the development of thinking skills.
 The subject therefore encourages strategic thinking.
 This will help with careers in the civil service and management within the NHS.
 Lawyers often come from a Philosophy background as there is a strong emphasis on the forming of arguments and the justification of conclusions.

 To give your applications to prestigious universities the competitive edge they need.
 To develop the thinking skills required for the 21st century.